• The Swaledale Nutritionist’s Meat Box

 Prepare the ox heart whilst it's fresh.
 Take the heart and trim all of the hard white fat from the outside, this is pure fat and is perfect to render down and cook steak in.
 Break the heart into three pieces; the thinner flap on the outside and then the two main chambers.
 Then trim out all the arteries and capillary veins inside the heart until you reveal the dark, lean muscle.
 Cut the heart into steak-size pieces, approx. 180-200g each.
 Keep two pieces in the fridge for a fantastic salad in the first week and freeze the remaining pieces.

-It's a great idea to roast and then simmer the bones to make a deeply nourishing and rich bone broth.
+It's a great idea to roast and then simmer the bones to make a deeply nourishing and rich beef stock.
 This will keep in the fridge for up to a week or freeze.

 Chef's suggestions